What is Vermont’s franchise tax?

 Due dates and deadlines

-• S corporations and partnerships file Form BI-471 a full month earlier on March 16.
+• S corporations and partnerships file Form BI-471 by the federal partnership/S-corp return due date (typically March 15 for calendar-year filers)

 How is Vermont's franchise tax actually calculated?

-For tax years beginning January 1, 2023 or later, Vermont uses three brackets:
+For tax years beginning January 1, 2023, or later, Vermont uses three graduated brackets:

 How to file